h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/dao/RoleDAO.rst

 .. java:method:: public Role getRole(Integer id)
    :outertype: RoleDAO

-   Gets the role.
+   Gets the role with the given id.

    :param id: the id
-   :return: the role
+   :return: the role, or null if it doesn't exist

 listManageableRoles
 ^^^^^^^^^^^^^^^^^^^